Wairoa: Early history

 Te Wairoa was originally a Māori settlement.
-The ancestral waka (canoe) Tākitimu travelled up the river and landed at Mākeakea, near where Tākitimu meeting house stands today.
-The Wairoa river (full name: Te Wairoa Hōpūpū Hōnengenenge Matangirau) was an important source of food as well as a transport route for the local iwi (people).

-Te Reinga Falls is the starting point of Te Wairoa river, speak of the taniwha Hinekorako and Ruamano, who guided the Takitimu waka to Aotearoa.

-The Wairoa River Mouth (ngutu awa) is associated with two taniwha, Tapuwae and Te Maaha engaged in an ongoing struggle.

-There were a number of pā in close vicinity to the river, and the river was used as a major avenue for trading and commerce.
-The river was an important source of food and still continues to this day, including whitebait (Inanga), flounder (mohoao), mullet (kanae) and eel (tuna).
+The ancestral waka (canoe) Tākitimu travelled up the Wairoa river (full name: Te Wairoa Hōpūpū Hōnengenenge Matangirau) and landed at Mākeakea, near where Tākitimu meeting house stands today.
+Te Reinga Falls is the starting point of the Wairoa river and said to be linked with the taniwha Hinekorako and Ruamano, who guided Takitimu to Aotearoa.
+The Wairoa River mouth is associated with two taniwha, Tapuwae and Te Maaha, who are engaged in an ongoing struggle.
+There were a number of pā in close vicinity to the river, and the river was a major route for transport and trading.
+The river was an important source of food and still is to this day, including whitebait, flounder, mullet and eel.

-Early settlement in the area included a whaling station and trading post established by William Rhodes in 1839, dealing largely in flax.
+Early European settlement in the area included a whaling station and trading post established by William Rhodes in 1839, dealing largely in flax.
 These establishments offered sufficient income and attraction.
-Wairoa's initial name was Clyde, but this was changed largely to avoid confusion with Clive near Napier and Clyde in the South Island.
+Wairoa's initial name was Clyde, but this was changed, largely to avoid confusion with Clive near Napier and Clyde in the South Island.
 The north part of the town is called North Clyde.
 The town rose to prominence during the New Zealand Wars, during which time it was a garrison town.

 The New Zealand government bought the land on which the town is built in 1864.
 This land was divided up and then sold as sections in 1866.
 The Wairoa Harbour Board was established in 1872.
 The Wairoa lighthouse was built between 1877 and 1878 and its beacon was first lit in 1878.
 The tower was reinforced in 1879 to provide greater stability after a storm damaged it.
-The Wairoa Borough Council was established in 1909.
+The first bridge across the Wairoa river was built in 1888.